-Generic instrument type Advantages/Strengths Disadvantages/Weaknesses Has the potential to benefit broader biodiversity dependent on the habitats managed under the purview of the agreement.
-A multi-species instrument (such as CMS) can still serve as a vehicle for the conservation of individual species (or populations) through the development and implementation of international single-species action plans.
-Single-species instrument Relatively rapid to conclude.
-Generally concise and to-thepoint, serving to focus attention and (potentially) resources on the conservation needs of individual migratory species.
-Focuses attention on the responsibilities and implementation needs/priorities of range states for the species concerned, which may otherwise get lost in a multispecies framework.
-May serve as a stimulus for the mobilisation of human, technical and financial resources, as in the case of the CMS single-species instruments for Siberian Crane Grus leucogeranus, Slender-billed Curlew Numenius tenuirostris and Aquatic Warbler Acrocephalus paludicola.
+Generic instrument type Advantages/Strengths Disadvantages/Weaknesses Single-species instrument Relatively rapid to conclude.
+Generally concise and to-the- point, serving to focus attention and (potentially) resources on the conservation needs of individual migratory species.
+Focuses attention on the responsibilities and implementation needs/priorities of range states for the species concerned, which may otherwise get lost in a multi- species framework.
+May serve as a stimulus for the mobilisation of human, technical and financial resources, as in the case of the CMS single-species instruments for Siberian Crane Grus leucogeranus, Slender- billed Curlew Numenius tenuirostris and Aquatic Warbler Acrocephalus paludicola.
 Single-species instruments, typically Memoranda of Understanding (or similar) are generally aspirational and not accompanied by a financial instrument/mechanism for implementation.
 A proliferation of single-species instruments may overwhelm the capacity of governments (and other stakeholders) to engage in discussions, meetings, reporting, monitoring and evaluation.